Revised February, 2021

-It is the policy of the University of Nevada, Reno (UNR) to provide safe and healthy work and learning environments for faculty, staff, students and visitors.
+It is the policy of the University of Nevada, Reno (the University) to provide safe and healthy work and learning environments for faculty, staff, students and visitors.
 Implicit in this policy is a requirement to provide individuals with pertinent information about chemical hazards to which they may be exposed.

-The purpose of the UNR Hazard Communication Program is to communicate information about hazards of chemicals used on the UNR campus, and measures that employees may use to reduce the risks associated with these chemicals.
+The purpose of the University Hazard Communication Program is to communicate information about hazards of chemicals used on the University campus, and measures that employees may use to reduce the risks associated with these chemicals.

 The written Hazard Communication Program is designed to ensure that: